 - An elimination and challenge diet may take many weeks to provide results.

-Some people with allergies experience severe reactions when exposed to particular allergens.
+Some people with allergies experience reactions when exposed to particular allergens.
 For example, the red weals associated with skin prick tests can be painful, inflamed and irritated.

 Seek medical help to diagnose allergies